khannashiv/Kubernetes-Practice/Helm/REDAME.md

 ## 🚀 Helm Hands-on Script

-Below is a shell script that performs Helm repository setup, packaging, pushing to GitHub Pages, and installing services:
+Below is a shell script that performs Helm repository setup, packaging, pushing to GitHub Pages, and installing services .

 ```bash